-Our story follows the plight of an entitled judge and some disparate friends who are caught in an expanding web of trouble after a political duel the judge helps enable sparks an explosive civil uprising that quickly coalesces into a highly organized, secret-society Vigilance Committee whose thousands of inculcated members overthrow the government in a meticulously executed, surprise bloodless coup.
+Our story follows the plight of an entitled judge and some disparate friends who find themselves caught up in an expanding web of trouble after a political duel the judge enables sparks an explosive civil uprising that quickly coalesces into a highly organized, secret-society Vigilance Committee whose thousands of inculcated members overthrow the government in a meticulously executed, surprise, bloodless coup.

-First, there is the pedantic, entertainingly evil, Hubert Nobcraft (think Snape), a repressed, fidgeting bookseller and aspiring writer whose mundane pen waxes Machiavellian the moment he is selected to be the powerful secretary of the Vigilance Committee.
+First, there is the pedantic, entertainingly evil, Hubert Nobcraft (think Snape), a repressed, fidgeting bookseller and aspiring journalist whose mundane pen waxes suddenly Machiavellian the moment he is selected to be the mouthpiece of the burgeoning Vigilance Committee.

-And there is his nemesis, the above-mentioned Judge, Ned McGowan, a self-assured bon vivant in his mid-fifties renowned for his skillful poetry and bespoke attire, whose celebrity in many ways is the idol of Nobcraft's ambition, who becomes the target of Nobcraft's jealous ire for the scandalous role he played helping to organize the political shooting that sparked the entire revolt.
+And there is his nemesis, the above-mentioned Judge, Ned McGowan, a self-assured bon vivant in his mid-fifties, swooned by many a woman for his skillful poetry and bespoke attire–whose celebrity in many ways is the idol of Nobcraft's ambition–yet who becomes the target of Nobcraft's jealous ire for his scandalous role in helping to organize the political shooting of the celebrated newspaper editor, which has sparked the entire revolt.

-What results from all this, of course, is an Orwellian dictatorship the likes of which will not be seen again until 20th Century Soviet Russia.
-There are dog soldiers, twenty-four-hour street patrols with cadence chants, unlawful search and seizure, and a colluding press that persecutes and censors any who disagree–all directed by a narcissistic tycoon whose roots in secret Masonic tradition and passion for grand opera permeate everything the Committee does.
+What results from all this, of course, is the overthrow of the government by an Orwellian dictatorship the likes of which will not be seen again until 20th Century Soviet Russia.
+There are dog soldiers, twenty-four-hour street patrols with cadence chants, unlawful search and seizure, and a colluding press that persecutes and censors any who disagree–all directed by a narcissistic tycoon whose love for secret Masonic tradition and grand opera permeate everything the Committee does.

 Then there are the women, acquaintances of Ned's, with the naiveté and faith to draw sympathy, provoke chaos–and move mountains.

-With her husband's execution directly following their marriage as part of a midnight spectacle staged like the conclusion of a Verdi opera (end Part I), the banished Arabella is covertly whisked by Ned to the crumbling Mission Dolores (Part II) where his old confidante, its sole resident, Sister Maria Dominica, apprehensively agrees to take Arabella in and disguise her as a Poor Clare.
+With her husband's execution directly following their marriage, both, part of a midnight spectacle staged to come off like the conclusion of a Verdi opera (end Part I), the banished Arabella is covertly whisked by Ned to the crumbling Mission Dolores (Part II) where his old confidante, its sole resident, Sister Maria Dominica, apprehensively agrees to take Arabella in disguised as a Poor Clare.

-A Spanish firebrand with an indomitable spirit and fearless temper, Dominica is already evading the Bishop's orders to completely close the Mission and move to her retirement convent.
-But she is adamant; before she dies she must restore the neglected chapel to the glory of its heyday, when her father was governor of Alta California–and she was in charge!
+A Spanish firebrand with an indomitable spirit and fearless temper, Dominica is already evading the bishop's orders to completely abandon the closed Mission and move on to her retirement convent.
+But she is adamant; before she dies, she must restore the neglected Mission's chapel to the glory of its heyday, when her father was governor of Alta California–and she was in charge!

-All throughout, Nobcraft unleashes an ever-intensifying propaganda campaign of character assasination statewide about the wayward judge.
-Utilizing the country's newfound literacy and the popular press, he successfully transforms Ned into a monster of biblical proportions, forcing him underground (with a $15,000 bounty on his head) while publically amassing unchallenged support for the Committee's latest plan: to cancel upcoming July 4th celebrations and instead announce the popular motion to secede California from the Union under the Committee's auspicious All-Seeing Eye.
+All throughout, Nobcraft unleashes an ever-intensifying propaganda campaign across the state focused on the character assassination of the wayward judge.
+Utilizing the country's newfound literacy with the popular press, he successfully transforms Ned into a monster of biblical proportions, forcing him underground (with a $15,000 bounty on his head) while publicly amassing unchallenged support for the Committee's insatiable ambition; by this point, to cancel upcoming July 4th celebrations to instead announce plans to secede California from the Union under the Committee's ubiquitous All-Seeing Eye.

-What Nobcraft fails to include, of course, is his own secret plan to deceive the old nun out of the mission's Spanish Land Grant Titles known as the Pueblo Papers, hidden at the mission, so that he and a select few Committee executives can develop the valuable land into a lucrative horseracing park after secession.
-This will ensure a windfall capture and avoid any future problems with the all-powerful Catholic Church.
+What Nobcraft fails to disclose, of course, is his own secret plan to deceive the old nun out of the mission's troublesome Spanish land grant titles known as the Pueblo Papers.
+These old surveys, hidden at the mission, are the only proof of ownership for the mission's surviving neophytes, and Nobcraft, along with a select group of Committee executives, have decided to develop the mission's fields into a lucrative horseracing park.
+Having these papers will ensure a windfall capture while preventing any future claims, especially from the almighty Catholic Church.

-Ned, meanwhile, underground and on the lam, assumes numerous identities as he tries to expose Committee leaders as the criminals they truly are while being relentlessly hunted by Committee goon squads and shameless opportunists throughout the hills and haciendas of Spanish California (this is"Zorro" territory).
+Ned, meanwhile, underground and on the lam, assumes different identities as he tries to print the truth about the Committee's myriad crimes while being relentlessly hunted by its goon squads and shameless opportunists through the hills and haciendas of Spanish California (think, this is"Zorro" territory).

-The pursuit for Ned, however, proves overwhelming by the end of Part II when, during a Minstrel Play in Santa Barbara, arranged by Nobcraft to rally support for the Ned's capture and execution, the entire town erupts into a feeding frenzy, nearly burning itself to the ground on rumors that the demon worth $15,000 is actually within their grasp.
+The frenzied pursuit for Ned reaches critical mass by the end of Part II, when, during a popular Minstrel Play in Santa Barbara arranged by Nobcraft to rally support for the judge's ultimate capture, the entire town erupts into a feeding frenzy, rioting and nearly burning itself to the ground on rumors that the legendary "demon worth $15,000" is actually within its grasp.

-Losing everything he owns in the frantic chase that follows, it is only through the miraculous help of a notorious Elvis-like, anti-American "bandito" (from Ireland, no less) that the broken, broke and humbled Ned is secretly disguised as a Franciscan Friar and escorted straight through the frenzied mobs to the outskirts of the city where he begins his trek back to the Mission Dolores via El Camino Real — alone, on a donkey, a penniless friar.
+Losing everything he owns in the frantic chase that ensues, it is only through the miraculous intervention of a notorious Elvis-like, anti-American "bandito" (from Ireland, no less) that the broken, disconsolate Ned can escape disguised as a Franciscan Friar.
+Escorted through crazed mobs to the mountains overlooking the smoking city, Ned begins his desperate trek back to the Mission Dolores via El Camino Real — alone, on a donkey, a penniless friar.

 NOTE: Industry professionals are welcome to request a PDF or hard copy of the script via email here.
 A list of characters in order of their appearance can be downloaded here.Go Back